John Wilson (Irish politician): Political career

 Wilson was first elected to Dáil Éireann at the 1973 general election for the Cavan constituency, for Cavan–Monaghan in 1977 and at each subsequent election until his retirement after the dissolution of the 26th Dail in 1992.
 He was succeeded as Fianna Fáil TD for Cavan-Monaghan by his special advisor, Brendan Smith, who went on to serve as Minister for Agriculture, Fisheries and Food from 2008 to 2011.
 In 1977, Taoiseach Jack Lynch appointed Wilson to the cabinet as Minister for Education.
 He went on to serve in each Fianna Fáil government until his retirement, serving in the governments of Jack Lynch, Charles Haughey and Albert Reynolds.

 In 1990, Wilson challenged Brian Lenihan for the Fianna Fáil nomination for the 1990 presidential election.
-Lenihan won the nomination but failed to be elected President and was also sacked from the government.
+Lenihan won the nomination but failed to be elected President and was also sacked by the government.
 Wilson was then appointed Tánaiste.
-He remained in the cabinet until retirement in 1993.
+He remained in the cabinet until his retirement in 1993.
 Although the 26th Dail was dissolved in December 1992, Wilson served in Government until the new government took office.